neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 author: "Neil Chaudhuri"
 title: "Secure Online Voting is Possible.
 This is How"
 date: 2020-10-12
-description: "If we overcome past mistakes and bad faith, we can absolutely achieve secure online voting."
+description: "If we overcome past mistakes, corruption, and bad faith, we can absolutely achieve secure online voting."
 banner: "img/banners/vote.png"
 tags:
 - JAMStack